YellowboxSolutions/AzGlue/README.md

 11. Open the App Service in the Azure Portal, and enable a system managed identity from Settings > Identity.
 10. Set up application settings:
     1. Open the Azure portal, open your App Service, open Configuration > Application settings.
-    2. Add AzAPIKey, ITGlueAPIKey & ITGlueURI environmental variables here.
+    2. Add APIKey_ORG, ITGlueAPIKey & ITGlueURI environmental variables here.
     3. If you've got a Key Vault, you can authorise the system managed identity and provide access to the key through the Application settings [using this process](https://docs.microsoft.com/en-us/azure/app-service/app-service-key-vault-references)

 ### Basic usage: